nathanmarianovsky/Proxy-Server/README.md

 # Running the Server
-If you want to change the port of the proxy-server simply change "80" to whatever you want at:
+If you want to change the port of the proxy-server simply change "80" to whatever you want at "app.js":
 ```js
 }).listen(80, () => {
     console.log("The server is now listening!");